YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Getting Started.md

 ## Quick Tutorial
-- Show something simple that enduser interested in using
+- Show something simple that end user interested in using

 ```
 A COMMAND TO GET EXAMPLE DATA